eliz79/Recruitment-and-Selection/README.rst

 ^^^^^^^^^^^^^^^^^^^^^
-20 candidates are selected with passing score (HR does not have enough time to select and screen extra employees from list as the selection is started after the notification), candidates passing the background checks are moved to next step.
-Salary is negotiated with candidates.
-Five of them fails background check and the salary negotiations, the target is short.
-The step one is repeated again, choose 5 employees and move to step 2 and step 3 until target is achieved
+20 candidates are selected with passing score (HR does not have enough time to select and screen extra employees from list as the selection is started after the notification), candidates passing the background checks and salary negotiations are moved to next step.
+Five of them fails phase 2.
+The choose 5 employees and move to step 2 and step 3 until target is achieved

 Value Proposition:
 ^^^^^^^^^^^^^^^^^^